-The Group's investments include equity participations in Acorn Holdings B.V., JAB Beech Inc., and JAB Luxury GmbH, which are not quoted in active markets.
-The Group uses a market based valuation technique for these investments.
+The Group's investments include equity participations in Acorn Holdings B.V., JAB Beech Inc., JAB Coffee Holding B.V., JAB Luxury GmbH and You&MrJones LLC, which are not quoted in active markets.
+The Group uses a market based valuation technique or, if appropriate, third-party transactions (at-arms length) for measuring its investments.